percona/k8spsmdb-docs/docs/operator.md

 | ----------- | ---------- |
 | string      | `percona-server-mongodb-operator` |

-Name of the separate privileged service account used by the Operator
+Name of the separate privileged service account used by the Operator.

 ### `backup.annotations`